alexbrouwer/par/packages/core/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/php-addition-repository/core?sort=semver&style=for-the-badge)

 This package is part of the PHP Additional Repository.
-Additional documentation can be found at **TODO**.
+Documentation can be found at **TODO**.

 ## Installation